szhu/git-uncommitted/README.md

 This repo contains a few scripts:

-`git backup-uncommitted` saves the state of your index and working directory as two commits on the current branch.
+`git uncommitted backup` saves the state of your index and working directory as two commits on the current branch.

-`git restore-uncommitted` does the inverse; it restores these commits to your index and working directory.
+`git uncommitted restore` does the inverse; it restores these commits to your index and working directory.

-`git safe` is a convenience script that runs `git backup-uncommitted`, a `git` command of your choice, and then `git restore-uncommitted` — all in one step.
+`git safe` is a convenience script that runs `git uncommitted backup`, a `git` command of your choice, and then `git uncommitted restore` — all in one step.

 ## Contributing